UXAspects/UXAspects/guides/angular-upgrade-guide.md

 #### Pages

-In Angular 1 it was common practice to have an HTML file as a page in your application and associate a controller with either it or part of it by using a router or the `ng-controller` directive.
+In AngularJS it was common practice to have an HTML file as a page in your application and associate a controller with either it or part of it by using a router or the `ng-controller` directive.

-In Angular 4+ everything should be a component.
+In Angular everything should be a component.
 There should be no html page files that aren't associated with a component.
 Because of this you should convert each page to a component.

 ##### Example

-###### Angular 1
+###### AngularJS

 *HTML*
 ```html